-Shareholders wishing to participate in the Annual General Meeting must;
+Shareholders wishing to attend the Annual General Meeting through postal voting must;

 Nominee registered shares

-The Company holds 90,956,740 own Class B ordinary shares at the time of this notice, corresponding to 9,095,674 votes, which shares may not be represented at the Annual General Meeting.
+The Company holds 90,956,740 own ordinary shares of Class B at the time of this notice, corresponding to 9,095,674 votes, which may not be represented at the Annual General Meeting.

 - Preparation and approval of the voting register.